 Waterton Planetarium

-Please come visit us at our current winter-only location, near Cameron Falls in the Waterton townsite.
+Please visit us near Cameron Falls in the Waterton townsite.
 Our inflatable dome planetarium is the newest attraction in Waterton Lakes National Park and the region's only Planetarium!

 Price: